teja2010/teja2010.github.io/mdbook_src/src/N/1_setup_qemu.md

  `qemu-img create kernel-dev.img 20G`

-Next download ubuntu's minimal iso image from here.
-It is a small 64MB file which can be used for a minimal Linux Installation.
-Move the downloaded mini.iso file into the same directory.
+Next download ubuntu's server iso image from [here](https://ubuntu.com/download/server).
+It is a ~1GB file which can be used for a Linux server.
+You can alternatively install the desktop version if you are more comfortable with a GUI.
+Move the downloaded iso file into the same directory.
 Finally save the script below as start.sh.

 ```bash